jtriley/StarCluster/docs/sphinx/plugins/pypkginstaller.rst

 .. code-block:: ini

     [plugin webapp-packages-installer]
-    setup_class = starcluster.plugins.pypackage.PyPackageSetup
+    setup_class = starcluster.plugins.pypkginstaller.PyPkgInstaller
     packages = flask, SQLAlchemy

 The ``packages`` setting specifies the list of Python packages to install on each node.

-Once you've configured the ``PyPackageSetup`` plugin the next step is to add it to the ``plugins`` list in one of your cluster templates in the config:
+Once you've configured the ``PyPkgInstaller`` plugin the next step is to add it to the ``plugins`` list in one of your cluster templates in the config:

 .. code-block:: ini